Get insider access

 120 Hz

-The LG UQ90 uses pulse width modulation (PWM) to dim the backlight, causing it to flicker at 120Hz at all brightness levels.
-It causes a double image when watching 60fps content, and it can cause headaches and eye strain in people sensitive to flicker.
+The TV uses pulse width modulation (PWM) to dim the backlight, causing it to flicker at 120Hz at all brightness levels.
+It causes a double image when watching 60fps content and can cause headaches and eye strain in people sensitive to flicker.

 Motion